Finding the perfect coffee machine for your particular needs can be like finding a needle in a haystack, there are such a huge number of options!

 Gaggia Classic Old Model Review

 The 3 way solenoid valve is back.
-The adjustable OPV isn’t there but it’s really easy to mod the pressure, for anyone who wants to do that.
-It’s back to the original configuration with the small, high powered aluminium boiler, but what’s more, the new classic pro features a pro steam wand!
+The adjustable OPV isn’t there nevertheless it’s extremely easy to mod the pressure, for anyone who wants to do that.
+It’s back to the original configuration with the small, high powered aluminium boiler, nevertheless what’s more, the new classic pro features a pro steam wand!

-The original classic featured a panarello, which most people modded with a Rancilio Silvia steam wand, and while that was fine – I think it’s ideal that the new classic comes with a pro wand, so no need to faff around trying to make another wand fit.
+The original classic featured a panarello, which numerous people modded with a Rancilio Silvia steam wand, and while that was fine – I think it’s best that the new classic comes with a pro wand, so no need to faff around trying to make another wand fit.

 For more, see: